mv inquirer

 Pelham “Au Pair” nominated for International Au Pair of the Year Award

-Ali Hoseinzadeh (c) with two of the Scarlett family children
+Ali Hoseinzadeh (c) with two of the Scarlett family's children

 Each year, the International Au Pair Association (IAPA) asks families around the world who have an au pair living with them to consider nominating their au pair for the International Au Pair of the Year Award.
 IAPA selects the International Au Pair of the Year based on the au pair’s extraordinary impact on their host family, commitment to going above and beyond their duties, and appreciation for meaningful cultural exchange.
 One local family felt that their au pair fit the bill.
 The Scarlett Family from Pelham has nominated their au pair, Ali from Afghanistan for this prestigious international award.
-Ali Hoseinzadeh provides live-in childcare for the Scarlett Family, 3 children, and his outstanding dedication and enthusiasm in caring for them led to his nomination for International Au Pair of the Year.
+Ali Hoseinzadeh provides live-in childcare for the Scarlett family's 3 children, and his outstanding dedication and enthusiasm in caring for them led to his nomination for International Au Pair of the Year.
 MORE

 January 20, 2017